1. The First Anglo-Burmese War began in __________.

 Explanation: It was the costliest war fought by the Company in the 19th century.

-21. The British annexation of Burma was mainly motivated by:
+21. The British annexation of Burma was mainly motivated by__________.

 A) Security of India’s eastern frontier